 The first meal takes place sometime before Mincha.
 One only eats foods that are easily digested, such as chicken and fish, as opposed to meat.
-Garlic, eggs and sesame seeds are not eaten.
+Garlic should not be eaten, and men should not eat eggs and sesame seeds.

 It is customary to eat Kreplach today.